-In today's fast-paced work environment, it's easy for employees to feel overwhelmed and disengaged.
-But while these terms are often used interchangeably, they represent distinct experiences with different causes and consequences.
+It's easy for employees to feel overwhelmed and disengaged with the constant stream of changes in the workplace.
+While these terms are often used interchangeably, they represent distinct experiences with different causes and consequences.
 Recognizing the difference between burnout and disengagement is crucial for creating a supportive work environment that fosters employee well-being and productivity.

 Burnout: Running on Empty